-- Minimize removal and damage to pine trees measuring equal to or greater than 10 inch diameter breast height (dbh) to reduce impacts to existing and designated RCW habitat. - Adverse effects associated with pine trees are even further limited to allow only the removal of scrub-brush overgrowth and pine trees of 6 inch dbh or less to avoid impacts to RCW habitat in the vicinity of the Ochillee Tank Trail footprint. - Construction activities would be prohibited within 200-feet of all RCW cluster trees during the 1 April through 31 July breeding season. - Avoid historic properties through project design where feasible. - Avoid archeological sites that are eligible, or may be eligible, for inclusion in the National Register of Historic Places (NRHP) If avoidance is not possible, then excavation and data recovery would be implemented. - Under all of the Action Alternatives, the handling, disposal, use, and storage of solid materials and waste as well as hazardous and toxic materials/wastes would be in accordance with all applicable Federal and State laws and requirements.
+- Minimize removal and damage to pine trees measuring equal to or greater than 10 inch diameter breast height (dbh) to reduce impacts to existing and designated RCW habitat. - Adverse effects associated with pine trees are even further limited to allow only the removal of scrub-brush overgrowth and pine trees of 6 inch dbh or less to avoid impacts to RCW habitat in the vicinity of the Ochillee Tank Trail footprint.

+- Construction activities would be prohibited within 200-feet of all RCW cluster trees during the 1 April through 31 July breeding season. - Avoid historic properties, including archeological sites, that are eligible, or may be eligible, for inclusion in the National Register of Historic Places (NRHP).
+If avoidance is not possible through project design, then excavation and data recovery would be implemented.